storyblok/example-scripts/import-export-csv/README.md

 1. Importing Bloks (feel free to adjust & maybe create a PR? :) )
 2. Check for images vs links
 3. Proper Error handling
+4. Does not support RichText Imports by now.

 ## Known thing